Sundown town: Travel guides

 Described by former NAACP President Julian Bond as "one of the survival tools of segregated life", The Negro Motorist Green Book (at times titled The Negro Traveler's Green Book or The Negro Motorist Green-Book, and commonly referred to simply as the "Green Book") was an annual segregation-era guidebook for African American motorists, published by New York travel agent and former Hackensack, New Jersey, letter carrier Victor H. Green.
 It was published in the United States from 1936 to 1966, during the Jim Crow era, when discrimination against non-whites was widespread.

 Road trips for African Americans were inconvenient and in some cases dangerous because of racial segregation, racial profiling by police, the high rate of murder of African American travelers, and the existence of numerous sundown towns.
 According to author Kate Kelly, "there were at least 10,000 'sundown towns' in the United States as late as the 1960s; in a 'sundown town' nonwhites had to leave the city limits by dusk, or they could be picked up by the police or worse.
 These towns were not limited to the South—they ranged from Levittown, New York, to Glendale, California, and included the majority of municipalities in Illinois."
 The Green Book also advised drivers to wear, or have ready, a chauffeur's cap and, if stopped, relate that "they were delivering a car for a white person."

 On June 7, 2017, the NAACP issued a warning to prospective African American travelers to Missouri.
 This is the first NAACP warning ever covering an entire state.
 The NAACP conference president suggested that, if prospective African American travelers must go to Missouri, they travel with bail money in hand.

 Sundown suburbs

+A sculpture on Windom Road, between North Brentwood, Maryland, a historically black community, and Brentwood, Maryland, a sundown town, depicts two hands removing the original barrier between the municipalities.

 Many suburban areas in the United States were incorporated following the establishment of Jim Crow laws.
 The majority of suburbs were made up of all white residents from the time they were first created.
 Most sundown suburbs were created between 1906 and 1968.
 By 1970, at the peak of the Civil Rights era, some sundown suburbs had already begun to desegregate.
 Harassment and inducements contributed to keeping African Americans out of new suburban areas.